Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Service level agreement (SLA)

 **Explanation:**
-"Service level agreement (SLA)" is correct.
+Service level agreement (SLA) is correct.
 An SLA defines service commitments.
-"Governance" is incorrect; it is about policies.
+Governance is incorrect; it is about policies.
-"Contract" is incorrect; it is a legal agreement, not specific to service metrics.
+Contract is incorrect; it is a legal agreement, not specific to service metrics.
-"Auditability" is incorrect; it is about tracking actions.
+Auditability is incorrect; it is about tracking actions.

 ---